GSA-TTS/identity-dev-docs/_pages/production.md

     - OpenID Connect PKCE
     - SAML

 1. Select the Identity Assurance Level (IAL), default Authentication Assurance Level (AAL), and the correct attribute bundle.
-Select the Next button to move on to the Issuer.
+Select the Next button to move on to the issuer.

 1. Enter the issuer, a unique string to identify the app in the Identity Provider (IdP).
 Select the Next button to move on to the next step.